Armed merchantman: Others

-21st century
+Cold War and 21st century

 Despite a rise in modern piracy, up until the early 2010s it was very unusual for modern merchant ships to be armed, save for maybe a number of small arms and the use of the ship's fire hoses to repel boarders.
 One notable exception to this were the ships of Pacific Nuclear Transport Limited, which are used to transport spent nuclear fuel and reprocessed uranium on behalf of British Nuclear Fuels Limited.
 Transporting enough fissile material between them to produce 50–60 nuclear weapons, these ships, beginning with the Pacific Pintail and Pacific Teal, became armed in 1999 to avoid the cost of a Royal Navy escort.
 Travelling together in convoy during these ships' intermittent voyages, they have an onboard escort of armed police from the UKAEAC and its successors and are equipped with two or three 30 mm autocannons.
 Another exception were various ships of the Soviet Union's Merchant Marine (MORFLOT) during the Cold War (MORFLOT often operated as an adjunct to Soviet foreign and military policy, both overtly and otherwise).

-In 2007, facing a chronic shortage of naval vessels the Cuban Navy placed into service the Rio Damuji class of frigates, which are large fishing trawlers converted into warships.
+In 2007, facing a chronic shortage of naval vessels, the Cuban Navy placed into service the Rio Damuji class of frigates, which are large fishing trawlers converted into warships.

+In early 1980s, the US Navy was testing the Arapaho containerized aircraft handling system, intended to demonstrate the feasibility of equipping merchant ships with emergency aviation support in wartime, to operate ASW helicopters and other combatant aircraft.
+Naval Air Systems Command developed a portable, modularized aviation facility intended for installation aboard container ships.
+It could be installed in less than twenty-four hours and included all components necessary for aircraft operations: flight deck, hangar, fuel, and crew accommodations.
+Several trial units were procured and at sea testing was conducted in October 1982.
+One unit was leased to the Royal Navy, to convert MS Astronomer into the helicopter support ship RFA Reliant, which was in service from 1983 to 1986.

 In April 2010, it was reported that a Russian company was offering a version of the 3M-54 Klub missile that could be disguised and launched from a shipping container, in theory enabling any cargo ship to be armed with an anti-ship missile.
 This type of missile was allegedly capable of disabling or even sinking an aircraft carrier, but "it's not known how many of them would have to hit a carrier to knock it out of action, much less sink it."
+Similar proposals to convert container ships into fighting vessels by using containerized missile launchers (like the US Typhon missile system), UAV launchers, guns (like the Patria NEMO), towed array sonar, generators, berthing, and other systems have also been made by various Western organizations as well, often nicknamed "warship in a box".